stanford-rc/www.sherlock.stanford.edu/src/docs/index.md

     The cluster is housed in the
-    [Stanford Research Computing Facility][url_srcf] (SRCF), a dedicated research data center located on SLAC's land, providing UPS and generator-protected power, energy-efficient cooling, and redundant network connectivity including 100 Gbps external links.
+    [Stanford Research Computing Facility][url_srcf] (SRCF), a dedicated research data center co-located with SLAC, providing UPS and generator-protected power, energy-efficient cooling, and redundant network connectivity including 100 Gbps external links.
 The facility is operated around the clock by Stanford Research Computing's team of HPC specialists.